HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Librarianship/Digital Archivist.md

 Welcome to the Digital Archivist Interview Preparation !
 This resource is designed to help you ace your Digital Archivist interviews with confidence.

+Library and Information Science, or LIS, is a multidisciplinary field that focuses on the organization and management of information resources.
+Librarianship, a specialized area within LIS, involves the provision of library services and the facilitation of access to information.
+As technology continues to evolve, the role of librarians has expanded to include digital archiving.
+Digital archivists play a crucial role in preserving and maintaining digital collections and ensuring their accessibility for future generations.
+They are responsible for organizing, digitizing, and managing digital materials, such as manuscripts, photographs, and audiovisual records.
+Their expertise in information organization and digital preservation makes them essential in the contemporary digital landscape.

 ## 🚀 Overview

 Whether you're a seasoned Digital Archivist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Digital Archivist interviews to help you prepare and succeed.